From the Recruiter’s Perspective: Common Myths About Headhunting Debunked

 Grain of Truth: The urgency of filling a vacant position, especially in critical roles, can sometimes create a perception that speed is prioritized over fit.

 Reality: Quality headhunters know that their success and reputation depend on finding the right candidate, not just any candidate.
-A great match ensures long-term success for both the job seeker and the company, which is ultimately more beneficial for the headhunter's business.
+A great match ensures measurable long-term success for both the job seeker and the company, which is ultimately more beneficial for the headhunter's business.
 A thorough vetting process, understanding of the company culture, and candidate aspirations ensure a sustainable placement rather than a quick fix.

 According to Kat Warboys, marketing director for APAC at HubSpot: